openstack/nova/doc/source/nova.concepts.rst

 This document does not attempt to explain fundamental concepts of cloud computing, IaaS, virtualization, or other related technologies.
-Instead, it focues on describing how Nova's implementation of those concepts is achieved.
+Instead, it focuses on describing how Nova's implementation of those concepts is achieved.

 This page outlines concepts that you will need to understand as a user or administrator of an OpenStack installation.
 Each section links to more more